 - Accommodation for the ten weeks of the course, inclusive of all related taxes and bills.

-- Nationality: This scholarship is available for students from developing countries.
+- Nationality: this application is available for students from developing countries.

-- Number of Scholarships: Up to two scholarships are available.
+- Number of Scholarships: Up to two opportunities are available.

 - Scholarship can be taken in the UK